Village Laguna sponsors many constructive community events and projects, some for free, some to raise money for issues, causes, and candidates.

 Villager of the Year

-Every other year, since 2009, Village Laguna chooses dedicated local activists devoted to Laguna Beach causes and honors them with a dinner party.
+Approximately every other year, since 2009, Village Laguna chooses dedicated local activists devoted to Laguna Beach causes and honors them with a dinner party.
 Past honorees were Bonnie and Arnold Hano in 2009, Elizabeth Brown and Carolyn Wood in 2011, and Verna Rollinger and Colin Henderson in 2013.

 Every year, we hold a picnic on Aliso Creek Beach, open to anyone who wants to come.
 We build a fire and provide hot dogs and beverages.
 Participants bring potluck dishes and their own plates and utensils.
 A great time is had by all!